Bento plate

 🍝 Adelaide's best Italian restaurants

-Yesteryear-inspired Italian delis have taken Adelaide by storm over the past year, that’s with influence from our cool, eastern seaboard neighbours – but how about Japanese delis?
-This Dacosta Arcade underdog appears reminiscent of a Wes Anderson scene in all its vivid glory, and churns out ramen that will have you weak at the knees.
-Contemporary Japanese Deli may be compact when it comes to square meterage, but it puts up a fairly sizeable menu of donburi rice bowls, bento boxes, katsu curries and of course, ramen.
-Feeling a pork-based tonkotsu broth?
+You may have heard about retro Italian delis that have taken Adelaide by storm, but how about Japanese delis?
+Located inside Dacosta Arcade is Contemporary Japanese Deli, reminiscent of a Wes Anderson scene in all its vivid glory.
+Compact when it comes to square meterage, it has a fairly sizeable menu of donburi rice bowls, bento boxes, katsu curries and, of course, ramen.
+Feeling like a pork-based tonkotsu broth?
 No worries.
 How about a homemade miso number?
 Sure thing.
-The Tokyo-style, soy-based ramen has temptation at an all-time high too.
+The noodles are chewy, the broth is full of flavour and the portions are generous.

 • Japanese